 People who want their skin to appear flawless get moles, spots, and scars removed from their skin through cosmetic surgery.
 In order to do that, they need to get their moles evaluated before undergoing mole removal treatment.
 Dermoscopy can help evaluate moles for cosmetic surgery besides diagnosing skin cancer.

 How does it work?

-A handheld device that combines strong magnification and good lighting allows seeing the diagnostic details as structures, color, shape, and irregularities that lay under the surface of the skin which is normally invisible to the naked eye.
+During the evaluation, a handheld device combining strong magnification and excellent lighting is used.
+It allows seeing the diagnostic details, such as structures, color, shape, and irregularities that lay under the skin’s surface.
+These details are usually invisible to the naked eye.

-After an accurate mole mapping is produced, any changes in the moles are detected and quickly pass on any worrying signs onto the next stage of diagnosis, a biopsy or excision with histopathology.
+After an accurate mole mapping is produced, any changes in the moles are detected.
+Any worrying signs are quickly passed onto the next stage of diagnosis, a biopsy or excision with histopathology.

 Why should you evaluate your moles?

 Usually, moles are benign and do not pose a threat to our lives.
 However, some people consider them a cosmetic concern and want to get rid of them.
 So, moles have to be evaluated before getting them removed.
 Besides, a mole that looks normal to the naked eye may have a pattern inside.
 Such moles can be cancerous, and it is essential to identify them in time to prevent them from worsening.
 Dermoscopy has revolutionized the diagnosis and screening of skin cancer and other diseases.
 It uses a high polarized light that enables the doctor to see under the skin’s surface and avoid unnecessary biopsies.